A few places of Cox's Bazar that you really shouldn't miss

 There are also many arrangements in the complex for you and your family to enjoy.
 After experiencing the large aquarium, you can enjoy some 3D movies after having lunch in the restaurant with fresh seafood that includes delicious crabs & lobsters and many more!

 Makin Azad reviewed Radiant fish world on trip advisor:

 ‘’Amazing sea fish & fresh water fish collection with very nice display.
 People of all ages can enjoy it.
 Especially kids love it very much.
 You need to keep some time in hand to enjoy the full experience. ‘’

 Open 7 days a week.

 How to book your flights to Cox's Bazar?

 By this time you must be aware of the fact that air traveling will be the most comfortable and affordable solution to visit Cox’s Bazar

 Booking flights to Cox’s Bazar flights are easy like anything.
 There are many Online Travel agencies and airlines who will be happy to assist you.
-Usually I prefer travel agencies as they will almost always provide a healthy discount.
+Usually we prefer travel agencies as they will almost always provide a healthy discount and a smooth travel.

-Personally ShareTrip is my favorite online travel agency in Bangladesh.
-They are always on top of others with their ongoing promotional offers.
-Beside flights, they also provide hotels, visa facilities and holiday packages to any destinations.
-Simply, a one stop solution.
-Moreover their mobile app is an excellent one that helps you to book tickets & hotels on the go.
+Personally ShareTrip is one of the leading online travel agency in Bangladesh.
+We always offer the best deals on promotional offers.
+Besides flights, we also provide hotels, visa facilities and holiday packages to any destinations.
+Simply, a one-stop solution.
+Moreover, our mobile app is an excellent one that helps you to book tickets & hotels on the go.

 Contact them through